-The show will feature a ginormous version of a Louisiana classic, using nearly 35 pounds of flash-fried seafood.
-The giant will be featured alongside some of the most popular menu items, traditional Atchafalaya Catfish and Henry’s Hush Puppies with remoulade.
+The show featured a ginormous version of a Louisiana classic, using nearly 35 pounds of flash-fried seafood.
+The giant was featured alongside some of the most popular menu items, traditional Atchafalaya Catfish and Henry’s Hush Puppies with remoulade.

 Chef Henry Chandler and his wife Claudia opened Henry’s Louisiana Grill in historic downtown Acworth in 2000.
 As a farmer’s son with deep Louisiana roots and London-trained culinary expertise, Chef Henry’s food quickly gained a following.
 Now, a typical Friday or Saturday hosts up to 50 special-occasion celebrations, which is exactly what the charismatic chef enjoys.